Activities

 • Discussion Meetings

-The Philosophical Self-Inquiry Discussion Group meets in Corvallis on alternate Mondays at Corvallis Public Library and Eugene on alternate Tuesdays at Daily Drind Cafe in the lower level of Knight Library.
+The Philosophical Self-Inquiry Discussion Group meets in Eugene on alternate Tuesdays at Cafe Roma (825 E 13th Ave) and Corvallis on alternate Wednesdays at Corvallis Public Library.
 Meetings begin at 6:00 pm and run until 8.

 Those curious to learn more about themselves are invited to air their views and hear what others have to say on the discussion topic in an atmosphere of friendly investigation.
 Meeting guidelines.